learn-co-students/module-4-code-challenge-round-1-nyc-ds-033020-mod-4-code-challenge-1591883766/README.md

 tf_idf_train, tf_idf_test, y_train, y_test, vecotorizer = tfidf(X, y, stopwords_list)
 ```

-### Classification

-<b>2) Now that we have a set of vectorized training data we can use this data to train a classifier to learn how to classify a specific text based on the vectorized version of the text.
+### 3.2) Now that we have a set of vectorized training data we can use this data to train a _classifier_ to learn how to classify a specific text based on the vectorized version of the text.
 Below we have initialized a simple Naive Bayes Classifier and Random Forest Classifier.
-Complete the function below which will accept a classifier object, a vectorized training set, vectorized test set, and list of training labels and return a list of predictions for our training set and a separate list of predictions for our test set.</b>
+Complete the function below which will accept a classifier object, a vectorized training set, vectorized test set, and list of training labels and return a list of predictions for our training set and a separate list of predictions for our test set.

 ```python